rhysjj111/invoice_dashboard_cont./README.md

 - I think the end product is fairly similar to the original design in terms of functionality and how it looks on the screen.
 I stuck with the simple payment flow with little options for the customer to save details or check orders etc. as this was not the main purpose of the project.
 - The models were largely similar with a few key differences which were hashed out and decided a better route during development.
 - The invoice flow of status was very close, with the difference of when the invoice is sent to customer on the actual project, it can't be moved back a stage, whereas that was originally planned to be allowed.
+- I ended up using bootstrap toasts instread of alerts as I believe they take up a lot less room on the screen and compliment the way I've set up the dashboard better.
+- Bootstrap modals were made good use of, mostly for adding new items, which I think gives a professional look and feels better as a user, than being directed to another page somehow.
+You know where you are.

 ### Future features to include/update